AngelCastilloB/java-thunderbolt/README.md

 - The Node Application: This application runs the P2P protocol and all the blockchain related business logic (consensus rules, persitense of block and transactions etc.).
 The node application also serves as an JSON-RPC service (at port 9567 by default), other application can send request to the RPC service to query data from the blockchain or make the node execute commands like sending blocks, making transactions and in general managing the peers we are connected to.
 This node application must be started first, as the wallet, cli and miner application all rely on the node RPC server to work.

-- The CLI: The command line interface application allows the user to query and execute commands no the node using the command line.
+- The CLI: The command line interface application allows the user to query and execute commands on the node using the command line.

 - The Wallet: The wallet allows you to keep track of your balance and transactions.
 You can also transfer funds to other addresses, dump your keys and encrypt your wallet.

-- The Miner: The miner application will mine block using the CPU or a specific ASIC miner (The GekkoScience NewPac 130Gh/s+ because is what I had at hand).
+- The Miner: The miner application will mine blocks using the CPU or a specific ASIC miner (The GekkoScience NewPac 130Gh/s+ because is what I had at hand).

 ## Node